sisheng1998/email-server/README.md

 ### Cloudflare Worker

-- `AUTH_TOKEN` - Random token that will be used in the "Authorization" header to make authenticated calls to your email server.
+- `API_TOKEN` - Random token that will be used in the "Authorization" header to make authenticated calls to your email server.
 - `DKIM_PRIVATE_KEY` - DKIM private key generated in [DKIM Record](#dkim-record)

-For `AUTH_TOKEN`, use `head -c 20 /dev/urandom | base64` command in Linux/Mac to generate random tokens quickly.
+For `API_TOKEN`, use `openssl rand -base64 32` command in Linux/MacOS to generate random tokens quickly.

 ## Setup DNS Records